Freight Shipping from Laredo to Tacoma

 How much does it cost to ship freight from Laredo to Tacoma?

-Full truckload (FTL) rates from Laredo, TX to Tacoma, WA currently range from $5,151-$6,349 for a standard dry van load over the 2,396-mile route.
+Full truckload (FTL) rates from Laredo, TX to Tacoma, WA currently range $5,151-$6,349 (roughly $2.17-$2.67 per mile over 2,396 miles).
 LTL shipments typically cost $1,518-$2,437 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Laredo to Tacoma?